 Self Reliance: Sufferfest is not a 5K/10/K/50K/triathlon race in that there are no aid stations, no one to tell you which direction to go, no sag wagon to pick you up if you fall behind, and there is no "winner".

-Team Work: It is up to you and the rest of the Sufferfest crew to take care of each other, for example: sharing water/food, carrying someone's pack or towing them who is have a hard time, going slower than you otherwise would so as not to leave someone to hike by themselves.
+Team Work: It is up to you and the rest of the Sufferfest crew to take care of each other, for example: sharing water/food, carrying someone's pack or towing anyone whom is have a hard time, going slower than you otherwise would so as not to leave someone to hike by themselves.

 Size shoes with at least a full thumb width between your longest toe and the front of the shoe (this is likely much larger than you are used to wearing your shoes).